Analysis | A year of election misinformation from Trump, visualized

-For the next few years, he’d occasionally return to the subject, waving his hands about fraud whenever he wanted to complain about immigrants or California or California immigrants or whatever.
+For the next few years, he’d occasionally return to the subject, waving his hands about fraud whenever he wanted to complain about immigrants, California, Californian immigrants or whatever.
 But it was last April when his fraud claims took a new, more concrete form: Democrats were using the coronavirus pandemic as an excuse to expand the use of mail-in ballots — a tool that made casting illegal ballots trivial, or so Trump asserted.

 One could (and many did) watch the plan solidify over the next few months.
 Mail ballots were rife with fraud, Trump claimed over and over, and therefore an election predicated on mail ballots would necessarily be suspect.
 By April it had become clear that Trump’s opponent in his reelection bid would be Joe Biden, who led Trump by a healthy margin in the polls.
 So Trump dutifully planted seeds of doubt about what seemed like a probable Biden win.